 But that aside, while all of these places are indeed rather special, they do require or rather reward time.
 We spent a full 10 days just exploring Angkor as there is loads around it.
 And getting between these places isn't like just driving down the highway back home either.

 Take your time but go and enjoy too.
-They are really wonderful countries and cultures. almost 6 years ago
+They are really wonderful countries and cultures. over 8 years ago

 This is very doable, personally I would also scrap nin binh in favour of an extra day in phnom penh.
-As regards to flying Hanoi-luang prabang I'm almost certain that this is possible with Lao airlines, I have flown direct lp-Hanoi so would expect there to be a return service. almost 6 years ago
+As regards to flying Hanoi-luang prabang I'm almost certain that this is possible with Lao airlines, I have flown direct lp-Hanoi so would expect there to be a return service. over 8 years ago

 There is a direct Luang Prabang - Hanoi flight, at least a couple times a week.

 Having visited several countries in the area, I found Laos and Cambodia (and Thailand) to be the most interesting and varied, and with the kindest people, (not to mention the best food!)
 I'm an independent traveller and found Vietnam a bit difficult - always had to be on your guard to avoid scams, touts etc - WAY more than any other country I've visited.

 I found southern Vietnam to be ... well ... kinder than the north, and Vietnam's neighbours much much more so.

 Luang Prabang is lovely, and your stay would be short, but enough.
 You will need more time in Angkor (plus I think you need to fly through Bangkok).
 3 days of visiting the temples is a minimum.
 And don't forget you need down time, time to rest from the heat, and time to see other things in and around Siem Reap.
 You'll need more time in Phnom Penh too.
 Interesting city, plus much history to see first hand.
 You can most likely fly home (via Bangkok) from Siem Reap, so if you need more time at Angkor, one way is to skip Phnom Penh altogether (however you would be missing a lot).